PID Controller Tuning & Advanced Process Control Techniques

 Conversion of Process Models into Optimal PID Tuning Parameters for Controlling the Process If you have the ability to perform tests which will facilitate the determination of a mathematical model for your process, then finding the best tuning parameters becomes a straightforward three-step process.
 A detailed discussion of how to “convert” the model of your process into optimal PID tuning parameters is presented.
 Also a discussion on how to convert between various PID tuning parameters is presented as well.

 Adaptive Tuning The benefits of adaptive tuning and non-intrusive loop diagnostics for different process loops is presented along with an exercise which demonstrates the power and utility of this method of tuning PID controllers.

-Day 2 - Advanced Process Control Techniques
+Day 2 - Adv.
+Process Control Techniques

-Learn the techniques for commonly used process control strategies beyond that of basic PID control.
+On day 2, learn the techniques for commonly used process control strategies beyond that of basic PID control.
 Topics included are cascade control, override control, gain scheduling, feedforward compensation, and model-based control.